We value your privacy

 import { getMooseClients, Sql, QueryClient } from "@514labs/moose-lib"; async function getClickhouseClient(): Promise<QueryClient> { const { client } = await getMooseClients({ host: process.env.MOOSE_CLICKHOUSE_CONFIG__HOST ?? "localhost", port: process.env.MOOSE_CLICKHOUSE_CONFIG__PORT ??
 "18123", username: process.env.MOOSE_CLICKHOUSE_CONFIG__USER ?? "panda", password: process.env.MOOSE_CLICKHOUSE_CONFIG__PASSWORD ?? "pandapass", database: process.env.MOOSE_CLICKHOUSE_CONFIG__DB_NAME ?? "local", useSSL: (process.env.MOOSE_CLICKHOUSE_CONFIG__USE_SSL ?? "false") === "true", }); return client.query;} export async function executeQuery<T>(query: Sql): Promise<T[]> { const queryClient = await getClickhouseClient(); const result = await queryClient.execute(query); return result.json();}

-2) Define a query helper in moose/src/queries.ts
+2) Define a query helper in moose/app/queries.ts

 Next, define a query helper that uses the shared client and export it from "moose".
 The example defines a very basic query for you to use as a starting point:

-import { sql } from "@514labs/moose-lib";import { Events, EventModel } from "./models";import { executeQuery } from "./client"; export async function getEvents(limit: number = 10): Promise<EventModel[]> { return await executeQuery<EventModel>( sql`SELECT * FROM ${Events} ORDER BY ${Events.columns.event_time} DESC LIMIT ${limit}`, );}
+import { sql } from "@514labs/moose-lib";import { Events, EventModel } from "./models";import { executeQuery } from "./client"; export async function getEvents(limit: number = 10): Promise<EventModel[]> { return await executeQuery<EventModel>( sql.statement`SELECT * FROM ${Events} ORDER BY ${Events.columns.event_time} DESC LIMIT ${limit}`, );}

-3) Export from moose/src/index.ts
+3) Export from moose/app/index.ts

 Make sure your moose package exports the models and queries: